pywemo/pywemo/README.rst

 - WeMo devices can only connect to 2.4GHz wifi connections and some devices have an issue connecting if the 2.4Ghz and 5Ghz SSID are the same.
 - If issues persist, consider performing a full factory reset and power cycle on the device before trying again.
 - Consider that enabled firewall rules may block the WeMo from connecting to the intended AP.
+- See `this pywemo issue <https://github.com/pywemo/pywemo/issues/773>`_ before opening a new issue if setup does not work for your device.

 Firmware Warning
 ----------------